rtts/debian/README.md

 ## More possibilities

-In no particular order, here are some things that I've done using this setup.
+In no particular order, here are some things that you can do using this setup.

 ### Web browsing